n7-gil/Regex-Tutorial/assets/gist-template.md

 OR operator in our example: `|`

 Its purpose: Allows the user to match either the expression/characters on the left or the right.
 The `|` is positioned in between two seperate expressions.
 One being `[a-f0-9]{6}` and the other being `[a-f0-9]{3}`.
 Simply putting the OR operator in between allows the user the ability to choose either one.
+The difference between the two is the quantifier `{}`.
+One expression has a quantifier of `{6}` which allows for 6 characters, the other has a `{3}` quantifier which allows for 3 characters.

 ### Flags

 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`

-Flag in our example:
+Flag in our example: N/A

-Its purpose:
+Its purpose: Our example does not contain any flags, as flags are optional.
+The purpose of flags are to change the default searching behavior of the Regex.
+There are 6 different flags: `i` which ignores casing, `g` which makes the expression search for all occurrences, `s` makes the dot character match new lines, `m` makes the boundary characters match the beginning/ending of every lone instead of just the beginning/end of the string, `y` makes the expression start its searching from its last index property, and `u` makes the expression match 32-bit characters as well as the other charachters.

 ### Character Escapes

 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`

-Character escape in our example:
+Character escape in our example: N/A

-Its purpose:
+Its purpose: We also do not have a character escape in our regex.
+The character escape uses the `\` character.
+It's commently used to create new lines `\n`, to tab `\t`, and for a two digit hex code `\xhh`.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+My name is Gilberto Escobedo and I have been coding for 4 months now.
+Currently enrolled in a Full Stack Web Engineering bootcamp with the University of California, Riverside.
+Having a background in business management and a passion for communication, my ultimate goal is to become a scrum master and assist engineers in managing their projects and working efficiency.

+Check out other projects I have worked on! https://github.com/n7-gil